astralDAO/devgrants/open-grant-proposals/open-proposal-astral-protocol.md

 # Deliverables

-- Design the GeoDID Method Specification, based on the SpatioTemporal Asset Catalog spec and build alpha @astral-protocol modules to create and manage GeoDIDs, and associated spatial data assets, stored on IPFS / Filecoin.
-Fuse the GeoDID specification with the ERC-1155 standard to enable interchangeable proofs of human location through the means of NFTs: the GeoNFT.
+- Design the GeoDID Method Specification, based on the SpatioTemporal Asset Catalog spec and build @astral-protocol modules to manage CRUD operations of GeoDIDs on IPFS / Filecoin.
-- Develop and market Geolocker, the first spatial dApp making usage of the Astral Protocol.
-Geolocker will be a mobile dApp for secure minting of sybil proof GeoNFTs, binding the GeoDID specification.
-Users collect GeoNFTs when they check-in on places, events or complete certain tasks, enabling decentralized location-based value generation.

 # Development Roadmap

 An ecosystem of location-based dApps will benefit from a standard way of representing spatial data in the Web3 universe.
 By converging on a versatile, extensible standard, different actors in the ecosystem can develop their systems to be interoperable with that specification.
 For this, we are designing the Astral Protocol: a standardized way of working with spatial data in Web3.
 Within the Astral Protocol we are creating a geographic decentralized identifier, the GeoDID, which is the primitive for representing spatial data assets in Web3.
 Based on this specification, we will create a verifiable spatial data registry and develop the tools - software modules, interfaces, etc - required for users to perform different tasks necessary to register, share, revise and consume these spatial data structures.
 The GeoDID identifier will be fused together with the Ethereum ERC-1155 standard into a new web primitive called the GeoNFT.
 These NFTs will be created in an efficient manner in a so called Spatial Assets Registry smart contract, which will be compliant with current Web3 NFT interfaces and effectively allow for interchangeability and composability of location-data in Web3 applications to unlock yet undiscovered use-cases.

-We are also creating the first spatial mobile dapp, Geolocker, which will make use of the Astral Protocol.
-Humans know that where they are matters, but smart contracts do not know where they are.
-Current location-based schemes are centralized, unfair and invasive and there are no real economic incentives to share location.
-To tackle this, Geolocker will incentivize users to check-in to their location and collect GeoNFTs.
-We see potential convergence with dapps that could make use of location data, like events and ticketing, gaming and governance dapps, and we know that usage of Geolocker will drive adoption to the Filecoin network as each GeoNFT will be directly linked to a newly pinned GeoDID.

-We hold self-sovereignty as a core value at Astral, and are designing all of our products and systems to give users the option of complete autonomy, including the right to choose privacy, if appropriate.
+We are also creating the Filecoin GeoDID browser that allows users to interact with the protocol in a UX enhanced interface.

-## 1. Create the GeoDID Method Specification and prototype @astral-protocol modules
+## Create the GeoDID Method Specification and prototype @astral-protocol modules

 The GeoDID Method Specification will “specify the precise operations by which [Geo]DIDs are created, resolved and deactivated and [Geo]DID documents are written and updated”.
 This will define the specifics of the verifiable spatial data registries we are designing.